 But there’s a catch…

-Dolby Vision: What devices support it?
+What devices support Dolby Vision?

 Unlike HDR10, all devices that want to support Dolby Vision have to pay a licensing fee to Dolby.
 At the time of writing, some manufacturers are willing to do this, while others are not.

-The Dolby Vision-supporting TV brands to date in the UK are LG (with its high-end LCD and OLED TVs), Loewe (with its OLED TVs), and Sony with any of its models that carry X1 Extreme chips – though Sony’s TVs need an as yet undelivered firmware update to make Dolby Vision work.
+The Dolby Vision-supporting TV brands to date in the UK are LG (with its high-end LCD and OLED TVs), Loewe (with its OLED TVs), and Sony with any of its models that carry X1 Ultimate/Extreme chips – though Sony’s TVs need an as yet undelivered firmware update to make Dolby Vision work.

 Without Dolby Vision: Colours are muted and focal point of the welding torch is blown out